uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 # Allocations

 ## How do I check my allocation status on Rivanna?
-Run the command `allocations`.
+Run the `allocations` command.
 The output may look like this:
 ```

 Name           Balance  Reserved Effective Available